jaxio/jaxio.github.com/documentation/celerio/convention.md

 {% endhighlight %}

-As it uses Hibernate's UUIDHexGenerator, no sequence is needed for these primary keys.
+As it uses Hibernate's `UUIDHexGenerator`, no sequence is needed for these primary keys.

 ### Other Primary Keys